Luisa-vb/tarot-reader/README.md

 > *"The cards do not tell you what will happen.
 They ask you who you are."*

 A mystical Tarot Card Reader module for the TYPO3 v14 backend.
-Every time you open the module, a card is drawn from the full 78-card deck (Major & Minor Arcana).
+Every time you open the module, a card is drawn from the Major Arcana.
 Each card reveals a **deep life question** — crafted to provoke genuine reflection.

 ---